What does an Addiction Counselor in Massachusetts do? What is Their Job Role?

 Board of Registration of Allied Mental Health & Human Services Professionals

-The Massachusetts Board of Registration of Allied Mental Health and Human Services Professions regulates several fields in the counseling industry.
+The Massachusetts Board of substance abuse Registration of Allied Mental Health and Human Services Professions regulates several fields in the addictions counseling industry.
 They issues licenses to qualified candidates utilizing contracted test vendors to provide licensing exams.
 It is the responsibility of this board to investigate complaints and administer any necessary discipline to professionals.
 The fields regulated by this Board include Behavioral Analysis, Educational Psychology, Marriage and Family Therapy, Mental Health Counseling, and Rehabilitation Counseling.

 1000 Washington Street